 For more information about your drinking water, please call the owner, Town of Greenville at 603-878-2084 or the primary operator, David Brennan, Utility Partner at 603-878-1338.
 Although we do not have specific dates for public participation events or meetings, feel free to contact us with any questions you may have.

-Violations and Other information: No violations were reported in 2016.
+Violations and Other information: One violations was reported in 2017.
 See violation list in table below.

 Definitions:

 Ambient Groundwater Quality Standard or AGQS: